Keeping High Risk Merchants Safe From Chargebacks

 - Multi-level marketing

-A merchant’s finances and personal credit history may also be a factor, if they can’t demonstrate an ability to cover the expected amount of chargebacks their sales volume will generate.
+A merchant’s finances and personal credit history may also be a factor.
+Merchants must demonstrate the ability to cover the expected amount of chargebacks their sales volume will generate.

-Some payment processors will screen out certain types of high risk merchant and refuse to do business with them.
-This is more commonly the case with industries that aren’t legal everywhere, such as gambling or cannabis.
+Processors are especially likely to reject merchants in industries that aren’t legal everywhere, such as gambling or cannabis.
 These merchants may have to seek out payment processors that specialize in high risk accounts.

-For other merchants, the only thing standing in between them and their preferred payment processor is money.
-Payment processors often quote rates that are 2% higher or more per transaction for high risk merchants, but few publicize their “high risk” rates.
+For other high risk merchants, it may be that the only thing standing in between them and their preferred payment processor is money.
+Processors often quote rates that are 2% higher or more per transaction for high risk merchants, but few publicize these increased rates.

-It’s also common for MSPs to require high risk merchants to establish a cash reserve to insulate them from the consequences of excessive chargebacks.
-This may take the form of a rolling reserve that temporarily withholds a portion of each day’s revenue, an up-front reserve that must be put up before opening the merchant account, or a fixed reserve that draws a portion of every processed transaction until a certain cap is reached.
+It’s also common for merchant service providers to require high risk merchants to establish a cash reserve to insulate them from the consequences of excessive chargebacks.
+This may take the form of a rolling reserve that temporarily withholds a portion of each day’s revenue, an up-front reserve that must be funded before opening the merchant account, or a fixed reserve that draws a portion of every processed transaction until a certain cap is reached.

-Finally—and most importantly—provide as robust and up-to-date a defense against fraud as you can muster.
-Use anti-fraud tools like 3-D Secure and learn to spot all the warning signs of fraud, and refuse transactions that don’t pass the smell test.
+Most importantly, make sure your defenses against fraud are robust, effective, and up to date.
+Use anti-fraud tools like 3-D Secure and learn to spot all the common indicators of fraud.
 When you can identify a fraudster in your customer database, block them from making future purchases.

-Being labelled a “high risk merchant” isn’t what any ecommerce entrepreneur wants to hear, but it’s not a death sentence.
+Being labeled a high risk merchant isn’t a pleasant experience for any merchant, but it’s not a death sentence either.
 If you’ve been assigned to this category because of your chargeback rate, you can devise a strategy to bring it back down and shop around for a better deal on payment processing once you’ve got things sorted out.
 In the meantime, look for the best deal you can find on high risk merchant services.

-Some businesses, due to their nature or their history, may be stuck in the high risk bin indefinitely, but it’s still important for those merchants to follow the best practices for stopping chargebacks and improve their business operations to provide the best products and service they can.
+Some businesses, whether due to their nature or their history, may be stuck in the high risk bin indefinitely.
+However, it’s still important for those merchants to follow the best practices for stopping chargebacks, as well as to improve their business operations and provide the best products and service they can.
 Just because you’re high risk doesn’t mean you can’t steer clear of the hazards!